Variance-based regularization with convex objectives: Introduction

 \subsection{Related Work}

 The theoretical foundations of empirical risk minimization are solid~\cite{Vapnik98, BartlettMe02, BoucheronBoLu05, BoucheronLuMa13}.
-When the variance of the excess loss $\loss(\theta, \statrv) - \loss(\theta\opt, \statrv)$ by its expectation, it is possible to achieve faster rates than the $O(1/\sqrt{n})$ offered by standard uniform convergence arguments~\cite{VapnikCh71, VapnikCh74, BartlettJoMc06, Koltchinskii06a, BoucheronLuMa13} (see \citet[Section 5]{BoucheronBoLu05} for an overview in the case of classification, and \citet[Chapter 5.3]{ShapiroDeRu09} for more general stochastic optimization problems).
-Vapnik and Chervonenkis~\cite{VapnikCh71,VapnikCh74, AnthonySh93} first provided such results in the context of $\{0,1\}$-valued losses for classification, where the expectation of the loss always upper bounds its variance, so that if there exists a perfect classifier the convergence rates of empirical risk minimization procedures are $O(1 / n)$.
-Mammen and Tsybakov~\cite{MammenTs99, Tsybakov04} give low noise conditions for binary classification substantially generalizing these results, which yield a spectrum of fast rates.
+When the expectation of the excess loss bounds its variance, it is possible to achieve faster rates than the $O(1/\sqrt{n})$ offered by standard uniform convergence arguments~\cite{VapnikCh71, VapnikCh74, BartlettJoMc06, Koltchinskii06a, BoucheronLuMa13} (see \citet[Section 5]{BoucheronBoLu05} for an overview in the case of classification, and \citet[Chapter 5.3]{ShapiroDeRu09} for more general stochastic optimization problems). \citet{VapnikCh71,VapnikCh74} first provided such results in the context of $\{0,1\}$-valued losses for classification (see also~\cite{AnthonySh93}), where the expectation of the loss always upper bounds its variance, so that if there exists a perfect classifier the convergence rates of empirical risk minimization procedures are $O(1 / n)$.
+Mammen and Tsybakov~\cite{MammenTs99,Tsybakov04} give low noise conditions for binary classification substantially generalizing these results, which yield a spectrum of fast rates.
 Under related conditions, \citet*{BartlettJoMc06} show similar fast rates of convergence for convex risk minimization under appropriate curvature conditions on the loss.
-The robust procedure~\eqref{eqn:solve-robust}, on the other hand, is guaranteed to have $O(1/n)$ convergence to the variance regularized population counterpart.
+The robust procedure~\eqref{eqn:solve-robust}, on the other hand, is guaranteed to provide an at most $O(1/n)$ over-estimate of the population risk and a small increase of its variance regularized population counterpart.
 It may be the case that the variance-regularized risk $\inf_\theta \{\risk(\theta) + \sqrt{\var(\loss(\theta, \statrv)) / n}\}$ decreases to $\risk(\theta\opt)$ more slowly than $1/n$.
 As we note above and detail in Section~\ref{sec:nothing-is-bad}, however, in stochastic optimization problems the variance-regularized approach~\eqref{eqn:solve-robust} suffers limited degradation with respect to empirical risk minimization strategies, even under convexity and curvature properties that allow faster rates of convergence than those achievable in classical regimes, as detailed by~\cite[Chapter 5.3]{ShapiroDeRu09}.
-Most related to our work is the paper~\cite{MaurerPo09} of Maurer and Pontil, who propose directly regularizing empirical risk minimization by variance, providing guarantees similar to ours and giving a natural foundation off of which many of our results build.
-In their setting, however---as they carefully note---it is unclear how to actually solve the variance-regularized problem, as it is generally non-convex.
-Our approach removes that block.